brandur/sorg/content/drafts/cloud-databases.md

 * ***Automatic Data Sharding:*** Distinguishes databases where data partitioning and balancing is handled manually by the user versus automatically by the database.
-As an example of a "manual" database, in CitusDB you explicitly tell the database that you want a table to be distributed and tell it what key should be used for partitioning (e.g. `user_id`).
+As an example of a "manual" database, in CitusDB or MongoDB you explicitly tell the database that you want a table to be distributed and tell it what key should be used for sharding (e.g. `user_id`).
 For comparison, Spanner automatically figures out how to distribute any data stored to it to the nodes it has available, and rebalances as necessary.
 Both options are workable, but manual distribution has more operational overhead and without a lot of care, can lead to unbalanced sharding where larger nodes run disproportionately hot.

 * ***Low latency:*** The extra inter-node coordination overhead used by CockroachDB Cosmos, and Spanner to